-Half a century ago, a Supreme Court decision known as Quill said that a company would only have to collect sales tax in a state if they had a physical presence.
+Half a century ago, a Supreme Court decision known as Quill said that a company would only have to collect sales tax in a state if it had a physical presence.
 “Physical presence” might be a warehouse, an office building, an employee, or some other tangible presence.
 A company that took an order over the phone and shipped a package to a neighboring state didn’t necessarily have to collect sales tax.

 The package itself, or the catalog in the hands of the customer, didn’t constitute a physical presence,

 A new Supreme Court Decision, South Dakota vs. Wayfair, has changed all that.
-Can it be said that an ecommerce giant doesn’t have a real presence in your state just because they don’t have brick and mortar stores?
+Can it be said that an e-commerce giant doesn’t have a real presence in your state just because they don’t have brick-and-mortar stores?
 The Supreme Court decided that it was artificial to say that an online store people check out every day on their phones is not as present as a company that keeps a stack of products in a warehouse.

 The fight over internet sales tax

 Sales tax for online purchases has been one of the biggest sales tax controversies for years.
-Brick and mortar stores, threatened by the phenomenal growth of online shopping, felt that the opportunity to avoid paying sales tax gave online retailers an unfair advantage.
+Brick-and-mortar stores, threatened by the phenomenal growth of online shopping, felt that the opportunity to avoid paying sales tax gave online retailers an unfair advantage.

 States knew that consumers didn’t really get a tax break.
 States charge a use tax that goes with the sales tax.
-Consumers are supposed to calculate their own taxes on ecommerce purchases and pay them along with their income tax at the end of the year.
+Consumers are supposed to calculate their own taxes on e-commerce purchases and pay them along with their income tax at the end of the year.
 In fact, only about 4% of taxpayers do that.

 The reality of online sales tax collection